FDio/csit/docs/report/introduction/methodology_reconf.rst

 allowing full NIC buffers to drain quickly between worker pauses.
 For other suites, lower bound for NDR still has quite a large probability of non-zero packet loss even without re-configuration.

-But the results show very high effective blocked time, so the two objections related to NDR lower bound are negligible in comparison.